 Access to confidential case records is determined by the security role assigned to you within eFileTexas for the particular case.
 The parties to the case can determine these security roles within eFileTexas.
 To access confidential SOAH case records through re:SearchTX, you must be designated within eFileTexas as one of the following:

-- A filing party.
-To be identified in eFileTexas as a filer in the case, you must have e-filed at least one document in the case and be listed as a party to the case.
+Party of Record.
+To be identified in eFileTexas as a party of record in the case, you must have e-filed at least one document in the case and be listed as a party to the case.

 Tips Regarding Online Access to Confidential Cases:

 If you are a self-represented litigant (without an attorney) and you want to access your confidential case records in re:SearchTX, you must file at least one document in the case using eFileTexas.
 You are encouraged, but not required, to file this e-service request form.

 If you are assigned as lead counsel and you do not have access to the confidential case in re:SearchTX ensure that the following have occurred:

 If both of the requirements are satisfied and you still don’t have access to the confidential case, contact the eFileTexas administrator for your law firm or state agency and ask them to update your firm profile within eFileTexas and/or designate you as lead counsel for the case within eFileTexas.
 Firm administrators can add users to your firm profile by following instructions provided on the eFileTexas.gov website.

 You may submit a Public Information Request for the information to SOAH.PI@soah.texas.gov.
 Please see SOAH’s Public Information webpage for further information on how to submit a request under the Public Information Act.

 No. SOAH does not collect or receive any fees associated with the use of either eFileTexas or re:SearchTX.
 There is no cost to establish an account, and SOAH case records are available to view, download, or print at no cost to all users.
 You may also conduct searches of SOAH case records by party name, docket number, case category, and case type using the free search tools available.